 SWEETENER

 I have a few different varieties of honey at home and was able to taste the flavor of the honey in every batch I made.
-Keep this in mind if you have local honey with a strong flavor.
+Keep this in mind if you have local honey with a strong sweet flavor.
 Make sure you like the way your honey tastes plain before using it in this lemonade recipe!

 The only thing you need to make healthy homemade lemonade besides freshly squeezed lemon juice and sweetener is water!